ACRIC: Securing Legacy Communication Networks via Authenticated Cyclic Redundancy Integrity Check: Security Model

-In this section, we define the context and assumptions for the system under consideration.
-Section~\ref{subsec:SystemModel} outlines the components and interactions within the system, while Section~\ref{subsec:ThreatModel} identifies potential adversaries, their capabilities, and relevant attack types.
+In this section, we define the context and assumptions according to which we developed the \ac{acric} framework.
+Section~\ref{subsec:SystemModel} outlines our system model, while Section~\ref{subsec:ThreatModel} identifies adversaries capabilities and relevant attacks.